marmelab/react-admin/doc/4.13/ReferenceField.md

 ## `sx`: CSS API

 The `<ReferenceField>` component accepts the usual `className` prop.
-You can also override many styles of the inner components thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/material-ui/customization/how-to-customize/#overriding-nested-component-styles)).
+You can also override many styles of the inner components thanks to the `sx` property (see [the `sx` documentation](./SX.md) for syntax and examples).
 This property accepts the following subclasses:

 | Rule name                  | Description                   |
 |----------------------------|-------------------------------|
 | `& .RaReferenceField-link` | Applied to each child element |

-To override the style of all instances of `<ReferenceField>` using the [Material UI style overrides](https://mui.com/material-ui/customization/theme-components/#theme-style-overrides), use the `RaReferenceField` key.
+To override the style of all instances of `<ReferenceField>` using the [application-wide style overrides](./AppTheme.md#theming-individual-components), use the `RaReferenceField` key.

 ## Performance